Mahasweta-usc/NLP4GOV/policy_explore/README.md

 ## In and Out Information

 **Input Data:** The notebook expects two primary datasets - one containing a formal policy statement ("needle") and the other consisting of a corpus of sentences ("haystack") from which the relevant statements will be extracted.
-The expected columns are "policy.statement" and "reply."
+The expected columns are "document" and "reply."
 These datasets are crucial for the search and analysis.

 **Output Data:** The notebook generates valuable outputs, including a dataframe of the most relevant statements from the "haystack," along with their similarity scores.
 Additionally, it provides a downloadable CSV file containing the sorted results for further analysis and exploration.